CyberTailor/i-do-not-use-github/README.md

 # I Do Not Use GitHub

-While you may see some commits of mine for projects i wanted to contribute to, _I do not use GitHub for personal projects_.
+While you may see some commits of mine for projects I wanted to contribute to, _I do not use GitHub for personal projects_.

 **My projects can be found at https://git.sysrq.in**,